Sphere10/Hydrogen/docs/Blockchain/WAMS.md

 ## 2. WAMS Scheme

 The Winternitz Abstracted Merkle Signature (WAMS) Scheme  is a general purpose, quantum-resistant digital signature scheme.
 WAMS is an AMS algorithm that selects the standard Winternitz OTS (W-OTS) as the OTS parameter.
-As part of the parameter set inherited from AMS, WAMS includes the additional parameters `H` a cryptographic hash function and `w`, the Winternitz parameter.
+As part of the parameter set inherited from AMS, WAMS includes the additional parameters `H`, a cryptographic hash function and `w`, the Winternitz parameter.

-The cryptographic hash function used is fundamental to the security of WAMS (an analysis of which is not provided in this document).
-So long as the user selects a standard Cryptographic Hash Function (CHF) such as `SHA2-256` or `Blake2b` the security of WAMS is equivalent to standard W-OTS constructions.
-For performance, the use of W-OTS# may be used in conjunction with `Blake2b-128` to reduce signature sizes without introducing vulnerability to birthday-class attacks.
+The selected cryptographic hash function  `H`  is fundamental to the security of WAMS, an analysis of which is not provided in this paper.
+So long as the user selects a standard CHF such as `SHA2-256` or `Blake2b`, the security of WAMS is equivalent to standard W-OTS constructions.
+For performance, the use of W-OTS#[^4] may be used in conjunction with `Blake2b-128` in order to reduce signature sizes without introducing vulnerability to birthday-class attacks.

-In this construction, the Winternitz parameter `w` refers to the number of bits being simultaneously signed as famously proposed by Merkle[^3] (who was inspired by Winternitz).
+In the presented construction herein, the Winternitz parameter `w` refers to the number of bits being simultaneously signed as famously proposed by Merkle[^3] (who was inspired by Winternitz).
 Varying the  parameter `w` changes the size/speed trade-off without affecting security.
 For example, the higher the value the more expensive (and slower) the computations but the shorter the signature and private key size.
 The lower the value the faster the computation but larger the signature and key size.
 The range of values for `w` supported in WAMS is `1 <= w <= 16`.

 Since the WAMS scheme inherits the AMS scheme, it is required to define the following: